Artemether for severe malaria

 Artemether injection for treating people with severe malaria

-For children in Africa, intramuscular artemether is probably as good as quinine at preventing deaths from severe malaria (moderate quality evidence).
-Artemether may shorten recovery time from coma by about five hours (low quality evidence), and may reduce the number of children with signs of brain damage at the time of hospital discharge (low quality evidence).
+For children, intramuscular artemether is probably as good as quinine at preventing deaths from severe malaria (moderate‐certainty evidence).
+Artemether may shorten time to coma resolution by about five hours (low‐certainty evidence), and may reduce the number of children with signs of brain damage at the time of hospital discharge (low‐certainty evidence).

-In older children (> 15 years) and adults in Asia, treatment with artemether probably results in fewer deaths than quinine (moderate quality evidence).
+In older children (> 15 years) and adults, treatment with artemether probably results in fewer deaths than quinine (moderate‐certainty evidence).